The Wadden Sea National Park is one of the new national parks in Denmark.

 The food culture is influenced both by traditional cuisine and gourmet, and a diverse range of culinary delights awaits you here when you visit Sout West Denmark.
 In the Wadden Sea area, there are oysters, shrimps, march lamb and juicy Wadden beef and the meat has a unique flavour and taste because they graze on the salt marshes of the Wadden Sea.

 The Wadden Sea is a treasure trove of delicacies, from shrimp and oysters to succulent marsh lamb and juicy Wadden beef.
 Meat from animals who graze the salt marshes of the Wadden Sea has a unique flavour.
-Their diet includes sea-meadow grass, which tolerates salt, so the animals ingest important nutrients and minerals that endow the meat with a distinctive and delicious taste.
+Their diet includes sea-meadow grass, which tolerates salt, so the animals ingest essential nutrients and minerals that endow the meat with a distinctive and delicious taste.

 Visit this saltwater aquarium for seals and native specials with indoor and o...